-Once you’ve found the person you want to spend your life with, you’ll do anything to keep your relationship strong.
+Once you’ve found the person you want to spend your life with, you’ll want to do what it takes to keep your relationship strong.
 And sometimes, money problems and debt stress can make that tricky.

-Even though talking about your finances can be scary, bringing it up now could help you avoid future relationship or marriage issues and create a deeper and more supportive connection with your partner.
-Here are some simple ways you and your partner can overcome debt and build a better life together.
+Even though talking about your finances can be scary, bringing it up now could help you avoid future relationship or marriage issues and foster a deeper and more supportive connection between the two of you.
+Here are some simple tips for talking to your partner about debt so you can overcome it and build a better life together.

-When you’re in a serious relationship, honesty is always the best policy—especially when it comes to money issues.
+When you’re in a serious relationship, —especially when it comes to money issues.
 Letting your partner know about your money problems is important if you want a relationship based on honesty and trust.
 Plus, being truthful about your debt could lead to more open communication in all areas of your relationship.

-These discussion don’t have to be too serious, either.
+These discussions don’t have to be too serious, either.
 Why not make a date of it?
-Each of gets a free copy of their credit report at www.annualcreditreport.com, and then you can go over them together.
+You can each get a free copy of your credit report and go over them together.

-After you two have talked about your debt situations, sit down with all of your bank and credit card statements and identify unnecessary expenses together.
-This is a problem both of you can solve!
+Aftertal king to your partner about your debt situation, sit down with all of your bank and credit card statements and identify unnecessary expenses together.
+This is a problem you can solve together.

-Once you create these three categories, discuss and debate which expenses you can afford to cut as a couple.
-Then, plan out how much you’ll each put against the debt each month.
+Once you’ve created these three categories, discuss which expenses you can afford to cut as a couple.
+Then, plan out how much you’ll put against the debt each month.

 Budgeting, cutting back, and paying off debt isn’t always easy.
 But knowing that you have someone on your side who supports you and wants the best for you could give you the extra motivation you need to get out of debt.
-By encouraging each other and committing to a common goal, you won’t just improve your financial wellbeing—you could also strengthen your bond as a couple.
+By talking to your partner about debt, encouraging each other, and committing to a common goal, you won’t just improve your financial wellbeing—you could also strengthen your bond as a couple.

 Getting out of debt could take a long time, so it’s important to break your ultimate goal into smaller, more manageable ones—like staying on track with your monthly budget, paying off a credit card, or reaching other milestones in your debt repayment plan.
 After achieving each of your goals, reward yourselves with a night out, a bottle of wine, or a special home-cooked meal.
 Just remember to stay within your budget.